3613 Multivariate Data Analysis , 8 sp

 - James, G., Witten D., Hastie, T. & Tibshirani, R. (2017).
 An Introduction to Statistical Learning.
 7th ed.
 New York: Springer.

 Selected chapters as specified by the instructor.

-Student who have taken the 5 ECTS version of MDA (course code 3677) cannot take this 8 ECTS version.
+Student who have completed the 5 ECTS-version of MDA (course code 3677) cannot take this 8 ECTS version.

 Open university quota: 3